draiverivan/school-console-app/README.md

 >_Using PostgreSQL DB._

-## Step-by-step:
+## Step-by-step

-On startup, it run SQL script with table creation from previously created files.
+On startup, it runs SQL script with table creation from previously created files.
 If tables already exist - drop them.

 Auto-generate the test data: